google/osv-scanner/docs/github-action.md

 As written, the scanner will run on 12:12 pm UTC every Monday.
 You can change the schedule by following the instructions [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule).

+### View results

+Maintainers can review results of the scan by navigating to their project's security > code scanning tab.
+Vulnerability details can also be viewed by clicking on the details of the failed action.

 ## Scans on PRs

 Scanning your project on each pull request can help you keep vulnerabilities out of your project.
 This GitHub Action compares a vulnerability scan of the main branch to a vulnerability scan of the feature branch.
 You will be notified of any new vulnerabilities introduced through the feature branch.
-You can also choose to prevent merging if new vulnerabilities are introduced through the feature branch.
+You can also choose to [prevent merging](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#require-status-checks-before-merging) if new vulnerabilities are introduced through the feature branch.

 ### Instructions